 I was going along this path up until a friend messaged me about a report on a calling-in process that had occurred with Karl Frost.
 In it, they said that he seemed willing to take feedback and was interested in change and repair.
 I also saw that Karl had created a blog to document his process of questioning his past behaviors.
 There was a post about an arbitration that had occurred between a women and Karl in which he took ownership of his behaviors.
 Due to #MeToo and the work of many, a seismic change was occurring in the Contact Improvisation community.
 What used to be tolerated was no longer okay.
 It was encouraging that the “no longer okay” part did not have to be a whole pile of shit blowing up that divided a community and left further injured souls in its wake.
 With this news, I finally found the faith and bravery required to write this blog post.

 As I was writing this post, I could feel my body’s physical reaction.
-I felt a freedom to breathe.
+I felt the freedom to breathe.
 I felt a relief of pressure I did not even realize my body was holding because it had been so constant over the past twenty years.
 This shift in my body brought me to another truth.
 Yes, the initial hurt came from a blurry moment of consent in which a boundary was crossed.
 But the second, third, fourth, fifth (and so on) hurts that arrived out of my interaction with Karl came from processing what happened within a system in which:

 - a kind of “rock star” power is given to male CI teachers who are then not called to task if they abuse this power.

 - beginners were thrown into the “pool” without any introduction about what the CI form was about or how to assert boundaries within the form.

 - many CI beginners have similar stories